Notice of Pre-AIA or AIA Status

 Response to Arguments

-Regarding claims 1 – 20, the prior art does not teach nor suggest a system or method as claimed.
-Certain prior cited art discloses methods for collecting and presenting information, (McCormack).
-Other art teaches customer service call routing methods and systems, (Prasad).
-However, the cited prior art of record fails to suggest or teach features of the amended instant claims.
-The Examiner concludes that the cited prior art of record does not teach or suggest the following combination of elements; automatically determining records that are potentially relevant to the call and that are to potentially be included as part of an insights page of an application at a computing device by analyzing (CRM) information maintained at a CRM system, wherein automatically determining the records that are potentially relevant to the call comprises: predicting a subset of the relevant records most likely to be related to the call using artificial intelligence (AI), wherein the subset of the relevant records are ranked in priority order according to order of relevance; and automatically populating the insights page at a user interface of the computing device, wherein the insights page comprises: a summary of the CRM information extracted from at least one relevant record of the subset of the relevant records according to relative priority.
+automatically determining, by a server at the CRM system, records of one or more different types of CRM objects at a database of the CRM system that are potentially relevant to the call and that are to potentially be included as part of an insights page populated by the server at the CRM system of an application at a computing device coupled to the CRM system over a network by analyzing CRM information maintained at the database of the CRM system, wherein automatically determining the records that are potentially relevant to the call comprises: predicting a subset of the relevant records most likely to be related to the call using artificial intelligence (Al), wherein the subset of the relevant records are ranked in priority order according to order of relevance; and automatically populating, by the server at the CRM system, the insights page at a user interface of the application at the computing device, wherein the insights page comprises: a summary of the CRM information of a respective type of CRM object of the one or more different types of CRM objects extracted from at least one relevant record of the subset of the relevant records according to relative priority.

 Accordingly, the current claim set is distinguished over prior art.

 Noting that patentability of any claimed invention under 35 U.S.C. §§ 102 and 103 with respect to the prior art is neither required for, nor a guarantee of, patent eligibility under 35 U.S.C.
-101, the Examiner points to other rejections within this Office Action.
+101, the Examiner points to other rejections and remarks within this Office Action.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to DON EDMONDS whose telephone number is (571) 272-6171.
 The examiner can normally be reached M-F 8am-4pm EST.